 Many low-income individuals face challenges with obtaining and maintaining stable housing.
-Supportive housing programs which provide subsidized housing are a promising housing option for individuals who need long-term support.
+Service-enriched affordable housing programs often include housing subsidies and are a promising housing option for individuals who need long-term support.
 However, as concluded in a report by the National Academies of Sciences, Engineering, and Medicine, there is no substantial evidence as yet that supportive housing programs improve health outcomes (6).
 In other words, supportive housing programs improve housing outcomes (7, 8), but may not necessarily improve health (6, 9).